|

 God's grace can pull these people through the tough days ahead, and only

 His grace can do this.
-Paul
+In

-You yourselves know that these hands of mine have supplied my own needs
+these hands of mine have supplied my own needs and the needs of my companions.

-and the needs of my companions.
 We know that Paul was not financially rich.

-in many cases did not even ask for financial support.
+He in many cases did not even ask for financial support.

-I wish more modern day Christian superstar leaders would have the same
+Christian superstar leaders would have the same mentality as Paul.

-more blessed to give than to receive’”.
+to give than to receive’”.
+There

-Following in the steps of Jesus, he felt it was better to give of himself
+in the steps of Jesus, he felt it was better to give of himself than ask to be

-than ask to be supported.
+supported.
 You

 might note that there is no written record in the gospels that Jesus said these